The Quintet (album)

+1977 live album by V.S.O.P.

 The Quintet is an album by V.S.O.P.
 It was compiled from two concert performances: one at the Greek Theatre, University of California, Berkeley, on July 16, 1977; the other at the San Diego Civic Theatre on July 18, 1977.
 The quintet were keyboardist Herbie Hancock, trumpeter Freddie Hubbard, drummer Tony Williams, bassist Ron Carter and saxophonist Wayne Shorter (on tenor and soprano).
-The album was originally released in October 1977 as a 2-disc LP by Columbia Records.
+The album was originally released in October 1977 as a two-disc LP by Columbia Records.